hostinger/builder-interview-challenge/pokedex/README.md

 ## Quest 9 (optional) - Show it to the world

-Deploy this project, make sure it is secured with SSL, set up CI/CD show off your inner DevOps.
+Deploy this project, make sure it is secured with SSL, set up CI/CD show off your DevOps knowledge.

 ## [Congratulations](https://www.youtube.com/watch?v=oyFQVZ2h0V8)